KQED News StaffKQED News Staff

 Holly Kernan is KQED's Chief Content Officer.
 Kernan's multimedia and multi-platform content portfolio include news, arts, science, television and radio programming, and education.
 At the heart of Kernan's role is ensuring that KQED provides the highest quality and most trusted original production, programming and coverage to audiences on radio, television, online, and mobile and social platforms.
 Holly returned to KQED as Executive Editor, News in 2014 after more than a decade as KALW's news and public affairs director.
 During that time she was the architect of the award-winning Public Interest Reporting Project.
 She built the KALW newsroom from scratch, including a community training program.
 Holly has had a long career as an award-winning journalist, television and radio host, an executive producer and an editor.
 Kernan also launched a journalism-training program at Mills College, where she taught public interest reporting classes.
 Additionally, she taught advanced watchdog and documentary reporting at the University of California at Berkeley Graduate School of Journalism.

-Isabeth "Isa" Mendoza is the Engagement Producer for KQED's Truth Be Told podcast.
-Isabeth is a bilingual audio journalist from Southeast Los Angeles and her work focuses on communities of color and identity across U.S. borders.
-Isabeth’s work has been featured on NPR’s Weekend Edition, Embedded, NPR Books, and Code Switch blog.
-She has also freelanced for Roxane Gay and Tressie McMillan Cottom’s Hear to Slay, KCRW's Bodies, and Feeling My Flo podcast.
+Isabeth "Isa" Mendoza is a former Engagement Producer for KQED's slate of podcasts.
+Isabeth is a bilingual audio journalist from Southeast Los Angeles and her interests are in wellness, social justice, lifestyle, arts and culture.
+Previously, she worked on Truth Be Told and as a freelancer for NPR’s Weekend Edition, Roxane Gay and Tressie McMillan Cottom’s Hear to Slay, KCRW's Bodies, and Feeling My Flo podcast.
 Isabeth is an NPR Next Generation Radio alum, an IWMF Gwen Ifill Fellow, and a previous NPR National Desk intern.
 She holds a Master’s in Public Health from Emory University and a Bachelor of Arts from UC Berkeley.

-Jessica Placzek is an audio reporter, producer and editor.
-She’s been a reporter at KQED, KPFA, and KALW in the Bay Area.
+Jessica Placzek is a former senior editor of podcasts at KQED where she served as the editorial lead of the podcast department.
+She worked with shows like MindShift, Rightnowish, Consider This, SOLD OUT, Bay Curious and The Bay.
+She’s also been a reporter and audio producer at KQED, KPFA, and KALW.
+She taught audio production to men incarcerated at California State Prison Solano and edited pieces they produced for the Uncuffed podcast through KALW.
+In 2018 she co-hosted and produced the third season of Raw Material for SFMOMA.
 In New Orleans she wrote for the Nola Defender.
-She’s currently working with men incarcerated at the California State Prison in Solano to produce the show “Uncuffed” which runs on KALW.
-In 2018 she co-hosted and produced the third season of Raw Material for SFMOMA.
 Her work has also appeared on Marketplace, All Things Considered, The California Report, and Vice.
+You can find more at jessicaplaczek.com

 Reporter and Producer

-Julia McEvoy is KQED's senior editor, Education and Equity.
-Julia oversees our education coverage which examines the inequities students face in Bay Area and California schools, and reports on what it will take to educate the next generation.
-Julia works in collaboration with KQED's education reporter on daily news and documentary work.
-As a senior leader in the newsroom she works closely across KQED News platforms to set the agenda for deep dive reporting projects, as well as daily news features.
+Julia McEvoy is KQED's Senior Editor, Education Equity.
+Julia heads KQED’s education coverage examining inequities students face in Bay Area and California schools, and reports on what it will take to educate the next generation.
 Julia's editorial work has received a Peabody Award, a Casey Medal for Coverage of Children and Families, several Edward R. Murrow awards, as well as awards from the Public Radio News Directors Inc. and the Society for Professional Journalists.

 Julie Small reports on criminal justice and immigration.
 She was part of a team at KQED awarded a regional 2019 Edward R. Murrow award for continuing coverage of the Trump Administration's family separation policy.
 The Society for Professional Journalists recognized Julie's 2018 reporting on the San Joaquin County Sheriff's interference in death investigations with an Excellence in Journalism Award for Ongoing Coverage.
 Julie's reporting with Lisa Pickoff-White on the treatment of mentally ill offenders in California jails earned a 2017 regional Edward R. Murrow Award for news reporting and an investigative reporting award from the SPJ of Northern California.
 Before joining KQED, Julie covered government and politics in Sacramento for Southern California Public Radio (SCPR).
 Her 2010 series on lapses in California’s prison medical care also won a regional Edward R. Murrow Award for investigative reporting and a Golden Mic Award from the RTNDA of Southern California.
 Julie began her career in journalism in 2000 as the deputy foreign editor for public radio's Marketplace, while earning her master's degree in journalism from USC’s Annenberg School of Communication.